Cliven Bundy: Response by the media

-Sean Hannity, who had supported Bundy in his Fox News talk show, had interviewed Bundy several times, and had called him "a friend and frequent guest of the show", later said that Bundy's remarks were "beyond repugnant".
-Glenn Beck criticized Bundy's comments as "unhinged from reality" and urged his supporters to "end your relationship" with him.
+Sean Hannity, who had initially supported Bundy in his Fox News talk show, had interviewed Bundy several times, and had called him "a friend and frequent guest of the show", later said that Bundy's remarks were "beyond repugnant".
+Glenn Beck condemned Bundy's comments as "unhinged from reality" and urged his supporters to "end your relationship" with him.

 Writing for the Los Angeles Times, Patt Morrison saw the incident as one of many where an ordinary person is "turned into the poster boy or the poster girl of some political battle du jour."
 Morrison wrote, "It happens so often that Las Vegas may have a betting line, not on whether these folks will implode but when.
 The Cliven Bundys of American politics, bit players who are suddenly promoted to center stage, are never as good as their adherents want them to be.
 They are not empty vessels, but they are flawed ones."

 Ben Swann questioned whether Bundy's "inarticulate" comments were given a "truthful representation", and published a video segment which includes the comments preceding and following the quotation published by Adam Nagourney of The New York Times.